hendurhance/laravel-spam-email/README.md

             ]
         ]
     ```
+- Clear the config and cache using the following commands after making changes to the configuration file:

+    ```bash
+        php artisan optimize:clear
+    ```
 > **NOTE:** The local driver is case-insensitive.
 So, you don't need to worry about the case of the email domain.
+Y

 #### Remote Driver Configuration
 - In order to use `remote` as your driver of choice, you need to set the `default` key in the `config/laravel-spammail-checker.php` configuration file to `remote`: